Chapter 3

 SicB services

 A number of services are included in the current release to facilitate the access to SicB data (detector description, magnetic field, etc.) and to facilitate re-using existing Fortran code with the framework.
 These services can be extended to accommodate new concrete requests when integrating big parts of the current legacy code (SicB).
-Refer to Chapter 13 for more details.
+Refer to

 Dynamic loading of libraries